 If you move to a new home because of a new principal workplace, you may be able to deduct your moving expenses whether you are self-employed or an employee.
-But you must meet both of the tests explained next.
+But you must meet both the distance test and time test that follow.